kurator-org/kurator-validation/README.md

 Other Python classes made available through this package may be used similarly.
 We recommend using the approaches described in this README to develop, test, and distribute your own data curation classes, packages, actors, and workflows that work with the Kurator software toolkit.

-The TDWG 2015 presentation [Data cleaning with the Kurator toolkit: Bridging the gap between conventional ](http://www.slideshare.net/TimothyMcPhillips/data-cleaning-with-the-kurator-toolkit-bridging-the-gap-between-conventional-scripting-and-highperformance-workflow-automation) provides an overview of the Kurator project and tools described in this README.
+The TDWG 2015 presentation [Data cleaning with the Kurator toolkit: Bridging the gap between conventional scripting and high-performance workflow automation](http://www.slideshare.net/TimothyMcPhillips/data-cleaning-with-the-kurator-toolkit-bridging-the-gap-between-conventional-scripting-and-highperformance-workflow-automation) provides an overview of the Kurator project and tools described in this README.
 For information about the **Kurator-Akka** workflow framework please see the [README](https://github.com/kurator-org/kurator-akka/blob/master/README.md) in the [Kurator-Akka](https://github.com/kurator-org/kurator-akka) repository.

 Structure of this repository
 ----------------------------